hellohaptik/docs_haptik/bot-configuration/webhooks.md

   Respond to all webhook events with a `200` OK
 - Respond to all webhook events in 5 seconds or less

+If we cannot connect to your webhook or your server takes more than 5 seconds to return the response or returns non 2xx status code, then we will retry the request 6 times over the course of 60 minutes (5 seconds, 25 seconds, 125 seconds, 625 seconds, 1410 seconds, 1410 seconds).
+If a single webhook call is unsuccessful after the last attempt then it will be dropped and we will automatically disable the webhook.
+You can then visit the Haptik Dashboard to activate the webhook once more.
+When the webhook is disabled, then new requests will be queued for a max duration of 60 minutes.
+During those 60 minutes, we will check if the webhook was enabled again 6 times.
+If the webhook was enabled, then we will try to deliver the request.

-Please note that message delivery will be only attempted *once* for every message.
-There can be multiple delivery requests within a short time span and it is the responsibility of the client sdk to maintain ordering and QoS in case of failure to accept messages.
+There can be multiple delivery requests within a short time span and it is your responsibility to maintain ordering and QoS in case of failure to accept messages.

-A webhook that does not respond within the specified time frame or does not respond with a `200` status code will be deactivated and will not receive notifications until it is verified once more.
-Visit the Haptik Dashboard to activate the webhook once more.